 Actual 24-bit color is a rarity, and displaying images is just out of the question.
 This system is woefully outdated, and it isn’t the only example of ancient, creaky tech we use on a daily basis.
 Why are we still using these antiques?
 Most developers don’t even think of this as a problem.
 Many would see any effort to improve or replace them as unneeded or even masturbatory.
 There’s no technological reason to not have better infrastructure, but we just keep pushing on with what we have.
 We’re too busy shipping.

 [Shipping] is a great way to achieve short-term business gains and a great way to discover what your customer wants.
 But when you’re a programmer, and you are the customer, and you’re writing the system, and you’ve been using these tools for 20 years, you don’t need customer discovery.
 You need to go off and sit in a hammock for a couple of years and think hard.

 I don’t know what the solutions to these challenges are.
 I don’t have a good answer.
 And shipping often isn’t a bad thing.
 But we need to not get so wrapped up in shipping that we stop caring about what we have learned so far and how we could make a better future.

 Shipping culture is hurting us.
 Or at the very least, it is stopping us short of a better tomorrow.

-† I am not claiming that all data sets work well with a schema.
 Sometimes a schema-less setup may be the better choice, but there are NoSQL solutions that provide consistency much better than MongoDB.